eheyne/user-management/tutorial.md

 });
 ```

-Now modularize the main portion of the application into an `application.js` file that sits at the root of the ./scripts folder.
+Now modularize the main portion of the application into an `application.js` file that sits at the root of your workspace in the ./scripts folder.
 This will include the JavaScript code that follows the functions in the inline JavaScript code.
 Also since all of the Backbone objects were cut out of the `index.html` file, it is necessary to make a few more code changes to require the modules that are used here.
 The following `requires` are needed above where the Backbone views and routers are used.

 ```javascript
   var UserList = require('./scripts/views/user-list');